BrassWire/ParseIY/README.md

 ## About
-ParseIY provides few simple well-refined types that make writing parsers a lot easier
+ParseIY provides few simple types that were refined over multiple years and make writing parsers a lot easier

 Supports both binary and UTF8 text as inputs